biocc/SP-MEGD_Fusion/README.md

 Mass spectrometry-based *de novo* sequencing remains challenging due to unexpected missing of certain ion information.
 We developed an innovative sample preparation approach for the current *de novo* sequencing challenges.
 The methodology, referred to as SP-MEGD for Single-Pot and Multi-Enzymatic Gradient Digestion, capitalizes on a five-protease gradient digestion by sampling every two hours for a total of 6 hours in an integrative reactor.
 The SP-MEGD method could engender numerous missed cleavage events and produce various peptide products of diverse lengths with overlapping stretches of residues, enabling efficient database-free *de novo* sequencing.

-Fusion is an assembly software tool developed by Yu Lab, which can precisely reconstruct monoclonal antibody sequences with approximately 100% accuracy, including isoleucine/leucine (I/L) differentiation.
+Fusion is an assembly software tool previously developed by Yu Lab, which can precisely reconstruct monoclonal antibody sequences with approximately 100% accuracy, including isoleucine/leucine (I/L) differentiation.
 Notably, Fusion has demonstrated its capability in precisely sequencing monoclonal antibody mixture at a resolution comparable to that of single monoclonal antibody.

 The antibody *de novo* sequencing analysis in this work was finished on the XA-Novo platform (https://xa-novo.com/).